demeter93/mailchimp-selenium/README.md

 2. Restart Firefox.
 3. Open Selenium IDE.
 From the "Options" dropdown, select "Options".
 4. Select the "FileLogging" tab.
 5. Create a blank CSV file and place it in your desired directory.
-In the FilLogging tab, select the this file as the file logging location.
+In the FileLogging tab, select the this file as the file logging location.
 6. From the "File Logging Level" dropdown, select "Info".
 7. Select "OK", and then run the script.